nsc9605/Professional-README-Generator/develop/demo/README.md

   ## Description

-  This application helps in assisting developers to create a quaulity README.md in a quick and efficient way.
+  This application helps in assisting developers in creating a quality README.md in a quick and efficient way.

   ## Table of Contents